TakosThings/Fluent-Discord/README.md

 ## Download
 * From [Releases](https://github.com/TakosThings/Fluent-Discord/releases/latest)
+  * `Fluent-Discord.theme.css` will automatically update with new releases
+  * `Fluent-Discord-static.theme.css` if you prefer to manually update

 ### Optional Extras
 * [EmojiReplace](https://betterdiscord.app/theme/EmojiReplace) theme by DevilBro to get Windows 11 emoji on Discord